GillHuang-Xtler/flPapers/Multi.md

 #### Possible direction and conclusion
 - Soving Non-iid only is not a good choice
-- Consider the cooperation of multiple servers, e.g.,
+- Consider the cooperation of multiple servers

+#### Targeted outcome
+- page limit: 9 pages excluding references
+-